rjimeno/today_i_learned/README.md

 # 2019-04-21: CFEngine.

-CFEngine seem to be the first modern or contemporary Configuration Management tool.
+CFEngine seems to be the first modern or contemporary Configuration Management tool.

 I found very interesting information for it on